> Peter Bellamy > Songs > Sir Andrew Barton

 Sir Andrew Barton

-Peter Bellamy sang Sir Andrew Barton in 1982 on the privately issued cassette The Maritime England Suite, accompanied by Dorothy Collins playing piano and Ursula Pank playing cello.
+Peter Bellamy sang Sir Andrew Barton in 1982 on the privately issued cassette The Maritime England Suite, accompanied by Dorothy Collins on piano and Ursula Pank on cello.
 This track was also included on his Free Reed anthologies Wake the Vaulted Echoes and The Ballads of Peter Bellamy.
 The booklet of Wake the Vaulted Echoes commented:

 “I was looking for a song to accompany a picture of one of Henry VIII’s warships: It was Bert Lloyd who suggested this one.”
 [Peter Bellamy]

 The original ballad ran to 82 verses and this succinct dramatic retelling is a tribute to Peter’s skills as an editor—though he regularly told audiences that he had thrown out all the interesting verses and just “kept the ones that were really dull.”

 A tale of revenge and piracy, it recounts events that took place in 1511.
 Acting on behalf of the King of Scotland, Barton choose to abuse his power; with the consent of Henry VIII, Sir Thomas and Sir Edward Howard set out to seize him.
 In a hard naval battle, Barton was killed and his ship, the Lion, was sunk; the King of Scotland was refused the right of redress on the grounds of Barton’s alleged piracy.

 This ballad is the father of the Henry Martin school of songs: The Lofty Tall Ship which Peter learned from Sam Larner’s recording, was therefore one of its grandchildren.